lilianricaud/pattern_languages/Occupy_Patterns/hong-kong_patterns.md

 all protestors wear a hard hat.

+## BLOSSOM EVERYWHERE
+Hong Kong protesters have deployed a new strategy of popping up in small groups in multiple locations across the city in an effort to avoid arrest, during their ongoing campaign against police and the local government.

+Small flashmobs of protesters demonstrated across a dozen districts after a call for protesters to “blossom everywhere” on Sunday, with many staying closer to home where they could evade police on foot or by bus.

 ## source
 Antony Dapiran.
 “Be Water!”: seven tactics that are winning Hong Kong's democracy revolution https://www.newstatesman.com/world/2019/08/be-water-seven-tactics-are-winning-hong-kongs-democracy-revolution